Napoleonic looting of art: Treaty agreements and shipments

 The conditions of the 1815 Treaty of Paris, signed in November required that any artworks to be returned had to be properly identified and returned to the nations they originated from.
 These conditions made it difficult to determine where some of the paintings should be sent.
 For example, some Flemish paintings were mistakenly returned to the Netherlands, rather than Belgium.
 The treaty also required effort on the part of the conquered nations for their art to be returned.
 The situation was only partially resolved when the British offered to finance the costs of repatriating some artworks to Italy, with the offer of 200,000 lire to Pope Pius VII.

 For various reasons, including lack of money, knowledge of the theft, or appreciation for the value of the works taken, the restored allied governments did not always pursue the return of the appropriated paintings.
 The Austrian governor of Lombardy did not request the Lombardic artworks taken from churches, such as The Crowning with Thorns by Titian.
 Ferdinand VII of Spain refused the return of several old master paintings when they were offered by the Duke of Wellington.
 They were taken to London instead.
-The Tuscan government, under the Hapsburg-Lorraines, did not request works such as the Saint Francis Receiving the Stigmata by Giotto, Maestà by Cimabue, or the Coronation of the Virgin by Beato Angelico.
+The Tuscan government, under the Hapsburg-Lorraines, did not request works such as the Saint Francis Receiving the Stigmata by Giotto, Maestà by Cimabue, or the Coronation of the Virgin by Fra Angelico.
 The ceiling paintings of the ducal palace in Venice were never requested, although Titian's Martyrdom of Saint Peter was.
 Canova never asked for 23 paintings dispersed throughout the French provincial museums, as a gesture of good will.

 The Horses of Saint Mark were returned to Venice (not Constantinople, from where they were originally taken by the Venetians) in 1815, after it took workers over a week to remove them from the Arc de Triomphe du Carrousel; the streets around the Arc were blocked by Austrian dragoons to prevent any interference with the removal.
 The Lion of Saint Mark was dropped and broke while it was being removed from the Esplanade des Invalides before being returned to its original piazza.

-On 24 October 1815, during negotiations of the treaty, a convoy of 41 carriages was organized that, escorted by Prussian soldiers, traveled to Milan.
+On 24 October 1815, during negotiations of the treaty, a convoy of 41 carriages was organised that, escorted by Prussian soldiers, traveled to Milan.
 From there, the artworks were distributed to their legitimate owners throughout Europe.
-In November, French general Athenase Lavallée reported that Spain had received 248 paintings, Austria 325, and Berlin 258 bronzes.
+In November, French general Athenase Lavallée reported that Spain had received 248 paintings, Austria 325, and Prussia 258 bronzes.